-Pityriasis rosea (PR) most commonly occurs between ages 10 and 35.
+Pityriasis rosea most commonly occurs between ages 10 and 35.
 It affects women more often.
-The cause may be viral infection (some research has implicated human herpesviruses 6, 7, and 8).
-Drugs may cause a PR-like reaction.
+The cause of pityriasis rosea may be viral infection (some research has implicated human herpesviruses 6, 7, and 8).
+Drugs may cause a pityriasis rosea–like reaction.

-Classically, lesions orient along skin lines, giving PR a Christmas tree–like distribution when multiple lesions appear on the back.
+Classically, lesions orient along skin lines, giving pityriasis rosea a Christmas tree–like distribution when multiple lesions appear on the back.
 A prodrome of malaise, headache, and sometimes arthralgia precedes the lesions in a minority of patients.

 Diagnosis of pityriasis rosea is based on clinical appearance and distribution.